Joe Burrow Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- In one matchup against the Chiefs, Burrow threw for 446 passing yards, 159.5 yards higher than his over/under in Sunday's game.
+- Burrow's 446 passing yards one matchup against the Chiefs are 159.5 more yards than his over/under in Sunday's game.

-- Burrow threw multiple touchdown passes in that matchup against the Chiefs.
+- Burrow threw multiple touchdown passes in that contest against the Chiefs.

-- The 263.6 yards per game the Chiefs are allowing through the air makes them the NFL's 25th-ranked pass defense.

-- The Chiefs' defense is 16th in the NFL, allowing 1.6 passing touchdowns per game.
+- This week Burrow will face the NFL's 25th-ranked pass defense (263.6 yards allowed per game).

 Recent Performances